leontrolski/trolskgen/README.md

 <br>

-From Python 3.14 upwards, there are [template strings](https://peps.python.org/pep-0750/), these make `troslkgen` significantly more succinct.
+From Python 3.14 upwards, there are [template strings](https://peps.python.org/pep-0750/), these make `trolskgen` significantly more succinct.

 Where previously you'd do: